flmacadmin/iPhone-Ordering/README.md

 ## What were we trying to solve?

-It was decided that the entire Support department at JAMF Software would be moved off of desk phones and over to iPhones and we wanted to come up with an easy way for our users to order one of the supported options while also providing all the information we would need to port the number and ship the new phone.
+It was decided that the entire Support department at JAMF Software would be moved off of desk phones and over to iPhones.
+We wanted to come up with an easy way for our users to order one of the supported options, while also providing all the information we would need to port the number and ship the new phone.
 What we came up with is a small GUI ordering tool launched from Self Service that submitted the user's order as an IT ticket.

 ## What does it do?